googleapis/google-cloud-ruby/google-cloud-cloud_dms/README.md

-# Ruby Client for the Cloud Database Migration Service API
+# Ruby Client for the Database Migration API

-API Client library for the Cloud Database Migration Service API
+Manage Cloud Database Migration Service resources on Google Cloud Platform.

-Database Migration Service makes it easier for you to migrate your data to Google Cloud.
-Database Migration Service helps you lift and shift your MySQL and PostgreSQL workloads into Cloud SQL.
-Database Migration Service streamlines networking workflow, manages the initial snapshot and ongoing replication, and provides a status of the migration operation.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-cloud_dms-v*`.